 What is Reckless Driving?

 Reckless driving is a blanket term that covers various violations in Virginia.
 In fact, 14 traffic violations fall under reckless driving, which means you can be charged with any of them.
-For example, you can be charged for failing to signal appropriately, driving a faulty vehicle, passing a stopped school bus, failing to yield to an emergency vehicle, driving with an obstructed view, or even driving too fast for conditions, among others.
+For example, you can be charged for failing to signal appropriately, driving a faulty vehicle, passing a stopped school bus, failing to yield to an emergency vehicle, driving with an obstructed view, or driving too fast for conditions, among others.

-A person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty miles per hour regardless of the applicable maximum speed limit.
+What is Reckless Driving?
+Under Commonwealth of Virginia State Law Code 46.2-862 Exceeding speed limit is a Reckless Driving Offense: A person shall be guilty of reckless driving who drives a motor vehicle on the highways in the Commonwealth (i) at a speed of twenty (20) miles per hour or more in excess of the applicable maximum speed limit or (ii) in excess of eighty-five (85) miles per hour regardless of the applicable maximum speed limit.

 Reckless driving by speeding remains one of the most common violations in Virginia.
 In a nutshell, any form of driving that endangers life, limb or property, is considered as reckless driving in Virginia.
 Unlike other traffic citations, reckless driving is considered a criminal offense in Virginia, and you might end up with heavy fines, loss of your driving privileges or even spending time in jail if convicted.
 The determination as to whether you should be charged with reckless driving ultimately rests with the police officer stopping you.

 How serious is reckless driving in Virginia?
 What is the law for reckless driving in VA?

 In the Commonwealth of Virginia, especially on the major Interstates, the court system takes Reckless Driving very seriously.
 If convicted of Reckless Driving in Virginia your could face the following according to the Virginia State Code 46.2-862